bshaan77/ai-drive-clone/README.md

 # Google Drive Clone

-A modern, AI-first file management application built with the T3 stack.
-This project demonstrates how to build a fully functional Google Drive clone with advanced features and clean, maintainable code.
+This project is a speed build challenge to build a fully functional Google Drive clone, then enhance it with AI features that surpass the functionality of Google Docs or Grammarly  Throughout the process I will be using AI first development principles to minimize the amount of manually written lines of code and complete the project as quick as possible.

 ## 🎯 Project Overview